Weak Decoupling Duality and Quantum Identification: Quantum identification

 Just as in the proof of Theorem~\ref{thm:fidelity.alternative}, the hypothesis implies that data can be transmitted in two conjugate bases with guessing probability $1-\e$.
 Running exactly the same argument as was made in that proof gives that for all $\ket{\ph}, \ket{\ps} \in S$,

-The second part is just a restatement of one direction of the fidelity alternative, but it is a useful step on the way to the third part, which is more challenging since it requires the construction of the decoder, that is, the operators $D_\ph$.
+The second part is just a restatement of one direction of the weak decoupling duality, but it is a useful step on the way to the third part, which is more challenging since it requires the construction of the decoder, that is, the operators $D_\ph$.

 Indeed, given $\ket{\ph} \in S$, and arbitrary $\ket{\psi} \perp \ket{\ph}$ in $S$, we learn from the second part that

 By Helstrom's theorem on the optimal discrimination of $\ph^B$ and $\ps^B$~\cite{helstrom:discrimination}, there exists a projector $P_{\ph,\ps}$ on $B$ such that